Isle of Man Airport Police: Unfair dismissal and bullying

-In 2009, an aviation security officer who had been a sworn constable in the Isle of Man Airport Security formerly known as Airport Police for 17 years was unfairly dismissed.His appeal to a tribunal for unfair dismissal was subsequently unanimously upheld, on the basis that the investigation was found to be "incomplete" and "unbalanced".
+In 2009, an aviation security officer who had been a sworn constable for 17 years in the Isle of Man Airport Security, formerly known as the Isle of Man Airport Police, was unfairly dismissed.
+His appeal to a tribunal for unfair dismissal was subsequently unanimously upheld, on the basis that the investigation was found to be "incomplete" and "unbalanced".
 An order to reinstate or compensate was ruled.
 The tribunal also highlighted long-standing unrepaired door defects affecting security at the airport.

 Evidence from several aviation security officers, supported by a "collective grievance" letter from six staff members, alleged a pattern of disruptive and bullying behaviour on the part of a named Airport Duty Officer, Paul Smith (ADO).
 A constable gave evidence that in his opinion officers were being deliberately victimised and targeted because they had stood up to bullying by the named ADO.